Balancingrock/classic-jekyll-theme/README.md

 Reload the website, and the columns will show up.

 To add sample content that illustrates how pages and categories are implemented, copy the folder `pages` from the gem to the current project.
 On MacOS the gems are located in: `Library/Ruby/Gems/<version>/gems/classic-jekyll-theme-<version>`.
-Replace the <version>'s with the appropriate numbers (note: these are two different unrelated version numbers).
+Replace the version's with the appropriate numbers (note: these are two different unrelated version numbers).
 These pages not only contain examples, but also some additional information about using the theme.

 ## Configuration